- Average GMAT score

 All INSEAD PhD students have a strong educational background with an impressive range of schools attended, degrees obtained, and test scores achieved.
 Our students have a proven academic record with solid GPAs from well-reputed universities.

-Our students hail from all corners of the globe - the current PhD student population is comprised of 78 students from 18 different countries with 47% of the PhDs are females, making INSEAD perhaps the most international PhD Programme in the world, with an increasing number of women joining a doctoral programme.
+Our students hail from all corners of the globe - As of AY 2016-2017, the PhD student population is comprised of 78 students from 18 different countries with 47% of the PhDs are females, making INSEAD perhaps the most international PhD Programme in the world, with an increasing number of women joining a doctoral programme.
 All of our students possess a high level of fluency in both written and oral English, though few can count it as their native language. *Figures will soon be updated for the AY 2017-2018.

 Although we do not have any cut-off score for GMAT or GRE, it is common for us to see 700 and above GMAT scores or 162 and above GRE quantitative scores among our admitted students.
-The average GRE quantitative score of the most recent PhD intake is over 167 (new score scale) and for GMAT is 742.
-The average age of our incoming students is 25, though there is a broad range within the classes, with admitted students coming direct from university or coming in as experienced professionals.
+The average age of incoming students is 27, though there is a broad range within the classes, with admitted students coming direct from university or coming in as experienced professionals.
 Moreover, we've seen an increasing number of women applying and joining the programme, reaching to an all-time high of 50% in AY 2016-2017 intake.
 The diversity inherent in our programme provides our students unparalleled opportunities for learning and growth, both as future academics and individuals.

 INSEAD PhD students have the unique combination of intellect, creativity, motivation and drive needed to master research as a craft, coupled with a shared goal to become the next generation of thought leaders and professors in top educational institutions worldwide.